Learn, connect and get inspired at Slack Frontiers 2021

 This free and virtual global event takes place on:

-Here are just some of the exciting highlights that you’ll find at Slack Frontiers 2021.
-And don’t forget to have a listen to our Spotify music playlist to get excited for the event!
+Here are just some of the exciting highlights you’ll find at Slack Frontiers 2021.
+And don’t forget to check out our Spotify music playlist to get pumped for the event!

 Introducing our new Luminary Speaker Series